 4. Capacity reduction by Paper mills globally rebalancing supply and demand.

-5. Solid global demand as economies rebound from COVID and customers replenish stock holdings.
+5. Solid global demand as economies rebound from COVID.

 If you require any further information please contact your Ball & Doggett Sales Executive.